Zeenobit/bevy_kindly/README.md

 ### Cost

-Almost zero.

-The only real cost is defining the various entity kinds in your project.
+The main cost is implementing the `EntityKind` trait in your project as needed.

 Beyond that, the only runtime cost is the addition of a private component with some `PhantomData<T>` that is added to mark the kind of an entity.
-There is no need for any systems or type registration.
+There is no need for any systems or type registration at runtime.

 ### Limitations